Aluminum Company Needs Employer Defense After OSHA Citations

 May 20, 2015

 An employer can be seriously distraught when a fatal accident happens in the workplace.
 Not only can this be emotionally challenging, but it can also result in significant financial damage to a company in California.
 However, the financial damage can be further exacerbated when safety citations are issued.
-This type of situation will cause a need for a strong employer defense strategy to address the safety citations.
+This type of situation will require a strong employer defense strategy to address the safety citations.

 OSHA had cited the company for eight violations when it inspected the company twice in June 2012.
 The regulatory agency fined the aluminum company more than $30,000 for the safety violations discovered by investigators.
 OSHA is now looking into the most recent workplace accident that has proven to be fatal.
 Apparently, the victim was bending down at the time when one of the machines struck him in the head.